forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * Healthcare staff
 * *Location:* Kinshasa (capital of the Democratic Republic of Congo)
 ##### Results
-* "202 samples (36%) were seropositive using the EUROIMMUN IgG, 171 (30%) using the Quickzen IgM and 72 (13%) using the Quickzen IgG.
+1. "202 samples (36%) were seropositive using the EUROIMMUN IgG, 171 (30%) using the Quickzen IgM and 72 (13%) using the Quickzen IgG.
 Only 46 (8%) of 562 samples were positive by all three tests."
-* "Two of eight participants who had previously tested positive by SARS-CoV-2 PCR were seronegative by all three commercial serology tests."
+2. "Two of eight participants who had previously tested positive by SARS-CoV-2 PCR were seronegative by all three commercial serology tests."
-* "89 (16%) samples were positive for malaria by microscopy."
+3. "89 (16%) samples were positive for malaria by microscopy."

-> The seroprevalence is likely 40% or more since the PCR testees suggest a low sensitivity of the immune assays.
+> The seroprevalence (1.) is likely over 40% since low seroprevalence of those with a positive PCR test (2.) suggest a low sensitivity of the immune assays.

 ##### Method Details
 * *Seroprevalence:* "These three commercial assays were the EUROIMMUN IgG ELISA (EUROIMMUN, Lübeck, Germany)—a widely used assay in Europe, with sensitivity of 94·6% and specificity of 99·8%—and Quickzen IgG and IgM (Zentech, Belgium), a lateral flow test that detects IgG and IgM antibodies on a single device with a specificity of 100% and sensitivity of 68·8% for IgM and 49·2% for IgG.1"